The Music Man

 precision marching band for the end credits, which then parades around River

 City (actually the back lot of Warner Bros.
 Studios).
-Jack Warner used the U.S.C. marching band for this
+Jack Warner used the U.S.C. marching band,

 There are several other excellent glossaries of terms and curiosities from The Music